https://g.page/r/CQ1Aky9TOJsDEAE/review

 No, if you prefer a scheduled cesarean section we will happily do that as long as you have a normal pregnancy and are at least 39 weeks of gestation.
 This is called a maternal choice driven cesarean and will need extensive counseling on the risks of using this approach, the fears you may have with a vaginal birth and what the short and long term implications of this decision mean.
 I still respect a woman's decision on how to approach HER pregnancy and delivery as long as she is well educated about the prospects.
 This topic needs to be discussed during your prenatal visits.

-If you’re in Longview or Northeast Texas and planning on having a baby, you’ll want the best obstetric care possible for your pregnancy and beyond.
-Dr. Carlos E Quezada and his team are ready to take care of you right here in Longview, Texas.
-Call us at (903) 753-7658 today or click here to MAKE AN APPOINTMENT or to use our convenient and secure appointment request form to schedule an appointment with Dr. Quezada
+If you’re eligible for medical care in the Armed Forces (active duty, dependents, retired) at Fort Cavasos and surrounding military facilities in Central Texas and planning on having a baby, you’ll want the best obstetric care possible for your pregnancy and beyond.
+Dr. Carlos E Quezada and his team are ready to take care of you right here at Fort Cavazos, Texas.
+Come in to our clinics to verify pregnancy with testing.
+Once confirmed, have your primary care doctor send a referral with your name for obstetrioc care.
+One approved we will contact you to secure an appointment with Dr. Quezada